supercharge/mongodb-github-action/README.md

 ## Introduction
-This GitHub Action starts a MongoDB server on the default port `27017`.
+This GitHub Action starts a MongoDB server or MongoDB replica set on the default port `27017`.

 This is useful when running tests against a MongoDB database.